-- 3.4.8 Council has also approved the addition of £2.5m to the 2022/23 Capital Programme for the strategic investment in commercial property for regeneration purposes, subject to any investment meeting the following criteria: - Is there a benefit to the local economy or Blaby residents that can be gained from the activity? - Can income be generated to support the activity? - Can the income stream(s) be developed (at scale) within the next financial year? - Can the income stream(s) be delivered with relative certainty? - Are there significant financial risks associated with the opportunity? - Is there a track record within the Council or other local authorities which demonstrate the opportunity is viable? - Does the Council have any commercial advantage in addressing an opportunity compared to the private sector (or, potentially, neighbouring local authorities or other public bodies)? - (Conversely) is the Council at a commercial disadvantage compared to existing players in the market who may have existing brands, infrastructure, or track record of service delivery? - Could the private sector respond to the Council entering the market by competing aggressively e.g., through price competition such that an initial or extended period of trading losses might ensue? - Does the Commercial opportunity come with significant legal or regulatory risk? - Does the Council have skills and capacity within the existing workforce that enable the delivery of the commercial opportunity? - Could the Council easily access skills and capacity from the employment / interim / consultancy markets that that enable the delivery of the commercial opportunity? - Are there political or ethical reasons which may constrain the Council's ability to provide services on a commercial basis?
+3.4.8 Council will also consider strategic investments in commercial property for regeneration purposes, subject to any investment meeting the following criteria:

+- Is there a benefit to the local economy or Blaby residents that can be gained from the activity? - Can income be generated to support the activity? - Can the income stream(s) be developed (at scale) within the next financial year? - Can the income stream(s) be delivered with relative certainty? - Are there significant financial risks associated with the opportunity? - Is there a track record within the Council or other local authorities which demonstrate the opportunity is viable? - Does the Council have any commercial advantage in addressing an opportunity compared to the private sector (or, potentially, neighbouring local authorities or other public bodies)? - (Conversely) is the Council at a commercial disadvantage compared to existing players in the market who may have existing brands, infrastructure, or track record of service delivery? - Could the private sector respond to the Council entering the market by competing aggressively e.g., through price competition such that an initial or extended period of trading losses might ensue? - Does the Commercial opportunity come with significant legal or regulatory risk? - Does the Council have skills and capacity within the existing workforce that enable the delivery of the commercial opportunity? - Could the Council easily access skills and capacity from the employment / interim / consultancy markets that that enable the delivery of the commercial opportunity? - Are there political or ethical reasons which may constrain the Council's ability to provide services on a commercial basis?